-By following the reverse approach, we recommend you start by analysing previous year UPSC prelims question papers.
+By following the reverse approach, we recommend you start by analysing the previous year’s UPSC prelims question papers.
 Though the UPSC syllabus has mentioned many areas, you can see that more questions come from certain areas.

-Not sure how to get previous year UPSC question papers?
+Not sure how to get the previous year’s UPSC question papers?
 There are two ways.

 - Download UPSC prelims question papers (PDF) from the official UPSC website.

-- Practise UPSC prelims question papers (online) in ClearIAS Mock Exam platform.
+- Practise UPSC prelims question papers (online) in the ClearIAS Mock Exam platform.

 Let us look at a sample UPSC CSE Prelims Question Paper of General Studies Paper 1.
 See the weightage of questions asked from each section.